cbaldock/communitymaps-help/_en/overview-of-contributions.md

 ![An area on the map](/images/en/contribution-area.png)

-Drawing an area is very similar to line.
+Drawing an area is very similar to drawing a line.
 The only difference is that the last point of the shape is the first point added.
 Also areas have backgrounds with the same colour as category chosen.

 ---